-Basic net income / (loss) per common share is calculated by dividing the net income or loss attributable to common shares by the weighted average number of common shares outstanding during the period, excluding contingently forfeitable unvested share-based compensation.
+Basic net income / (loss) per common share is calculated by dividing the net income or loss attributable to common shares by the number of weighted average common shares outstanding during the period, excluding contingently forfeitable unvested share-based compensation.
 The two-class method is used for participating securities, as applicable.

-Diluted net income / (loss) per common share adjusts the weighted average number of common shares outstanding in the basic net income / (loss) per common share calculation for the effect of potential future issuances of common stock relating primarily to share-based compensation awards and other potentially dilutive instruments using the treasury stock method.
+Diluted net income / (loss) per common share adjusts the number of weighted average common shares outstanding in the basic net income / (loss) per common share calculation for the effect of potential future issuances of common stock relating primarily to share-based compensation awards and other potentially dilutive instruments using the treasury stock method.